Skip to main content

 “The people of Mewar chose you to be their Rana because they believe you are not like the others who give in.
 We can go through this much hardship for you and our motherland.”

-He wrote to a Chauhan King, Prithviraj, prince of Bikaner who also happened to be his cousin brother, stating his thought of giving in for the sake of his children.
+He wrote to a Chauhan King, Prithviraj, prince of Bikaner, who also happened to be his cousin brother, stating his thought of giving in for the sake of his children.
 The Chauhan king, who was his mother’s sister’s son, was also in an alliance with Akbar.
 However, to Pratap’s utter surprise, he wrote back:

-Reading the letter Pratap realised that although the other states were with Akbar, they secretly wanted him to never give in and the future of the Rajput was in his hands.
+Reading the letter, Pratap realised that although the other states were with Akbar, they secretly wanted him to never give in, and the future of the Rajput was in his hands.
 He wrote back saying:

-No, I still call them Turk Invaders, nobody will ever be called “Lord” by me except Eklingji and it will remain so throughout my life.
+No, I still call them Turk Invaders; nobody will ever be called “Lord” by me except Eklingji, and it will remain so throughout my life.
 Pratap will never give in.

-After the Battle of Haldighat Pratap found Kumbhalgarh to be a vulnerable capital and shifted his capital to Chavand for the next 21 years.
+After the Battle of Haldighat, Pratap found Kumbhalgarh to be a vulnerable capital and shifted his capital to Chavand for the next 21 years.
 Maharani Ajabde was taken ill in the forest due to extreme hardship and lack of amenities.
 She died after a prolonged illness around ten years before his death.
 Her death devastated him.
 His personal sorrow was reflected in his work as he gave his rights away to Amar Singh to handle the affairs of Administration for some time.
-Since his childhood, under the influence of his father Amar Singh was well trained in warfare and administration.
-On her death bed, much against his wish, Ajab de made Pratap promise to marry her sister who went on to become his tenth wife.
+Since his childhood, under the influence of his father, Amar Singh was well-trained in warfare and administration.
+On her deathbed, much against his wish, Ajab de made Pratap promise to marry her sister, who went on to become his tenth wife.
 He had 11 wives and 17 sons.
 5 daughters whose names are not known are also mentioned in history.

-He was out hunting with Amar Singh on January 19th of 1597 AD when a tiger he injured attacked and wounded him severely.
+He was out hunting with Amar Singh on January 19th of 1597 AD when a tiger he had injured attacked and wounded him severely.
 On 29th January 1597 AD, as he was dying in a bed of grass, Pratap Singh made his son Amar Singh promise to win back Chittor.
 Amar Singh was coroneted by him before his death on 29th January 1597AD.

-He led his army from Chavand to attack Chittor under Jahangir and Jahangir’s first fight was with Amar Singh in 1606.
+He led his army from Chavand to attack Chittor under Jahangir, and Jahangir’s first fight was with Amar Singh in 1606.
 Amar Singh fought bravely and killed the commander of the Mughal Army.
-He was given back to Chittorgarh under Jahangir’s rule but he gathered an army to rebel against the Mughal emperor in 1608 AD which the Mughals subsequently won.
+He was given back to Chittorgarh under Jahangir’s rule, but he gathered an army to rebel against the Mughal emperor in 1608 AD, which the Mughals subsequently won.

-In 1616, he signed a treaty with Shah Jehan and got back Chittor as a part of Mewar permanently however, Udaipur remained the most glorious city, the Venice of the East, and the capital of Mewar from 1567 till today’s Princely State of Mewar.
+In 1616, he signed a treaty with Shah Jehan and got back Chittor as a part of Mewar permanently; however, Udaipur remained the most glorious city, the Venice of the East, and the capital of Mewar from 1567 till today’s Princely State of Mewar.

 Here are some more quick facts on the Sisodia Family History:

-1. Ranisa Karnavati, mentioned here was also a mother-in-law to Meera Bai, wife of Kunwar Bhoj Raj, the first son of Rana Sanga who was killed in the war.
+1. Ranisa Karnavati, mentioned here, was also a mother-in-law to Meera Bai, wife of Kunwar Bhoj Raj, the first son of Rana Sanga, who was killed in the war.

 2. Panna Dhai is said to have spent her last days at Vrindavan after she left Kumbhalgarh once Kunwar Pratap was born (citation is needed)